raymondham/COMP1004-Samuel-Bickley-Project/README.md

 1.
 2.

 Fill out project initiation section on Eportfolio

+CREATE WATERFALL TO SHOW YOUR PLAN OF PROJECT and upload on eportfolio Upload a document that outlines how your project will develop over the course of the year.
+Use the waterfall model to illustrate your planned activities for each sprint.

 Install VS code, use node.js if you plan to modularize your javascript, include bootstrap for ui styling, initialize a github repositoroy for version control - name it COMP1004_CloudVault_SamuelBickley